nicolecherop/kaziforceproject/README.md

 The matching engine processes an in-memory corpus for each ranking request.
 It fits IDF over the compared documents without supervised training.
 This suits the controlled prototype, not millions of profiles.
 Scores describe textual evidence; they do not verify qualifications, infer ability or make automated hiring decisions.

-## Keeping the project small

-The full ESCO catalogue is reference data needed to recognise skills and occupations across professions.
-Keep it, the Django system tables, migrations, tests and NLTK resources.
-Generated download CSVs and `tmp/esco-pages/` can be removed after a successful import; the downloader can recreate them.
-Keep `.env`, uploaded resumes and your account records private and intact.

-The September 2026 cleanup retains a small demo and removes disposable setup artifacts.
-Its private database backup is `.local/backups/before-simplification.json.gz`; counts are recorded in `.local/simplification-results.json`.
-The backup contains sensitive account data and is excluded from Git.
-Matching fetches requirements for all compared jobs in one query and reuses the ESCO index.
-Database connections can be reused for up to 60 seconds, with health checks before reuse.